Electricity

 Share

-After a half-year delay, the Alexandroupolis LNG terminal is set to be commissioned on October 1, according to Bulgaria’s Minister of Energy Vladimir Malinov.
+After a half-year delay, the Alexandroupolis LNG terminal in Greece is set to be commissioned on October 1, according to Bulgaria’s Minister of Energy Vladimir Malinov.
 Slots for suppliers will be allocated by the end of the month, he said.

 Bulgarian Minister of Energy Vladimir Malinov was given assurances that the technical issue at the Alexandroupolis floating storage regasification unit (FSRU) is under control.
 The liquefied natural gas (LNG) terminal offshore neighboring Greece’s northeastern coast was supposed to start operations in April.